 Obviously, you want to know how the Cocoon Hyperlight fairs during backpacking.
 We set out to determine just that with a three day hiking trip through Grand Teton and Yellowstone National Park, carrying a number of similar inflatables with it.

 On a road trip through Texas, I used both the Cocoon Hyperlight (along with the Klymit X) as my pillow, back support and mid-drive nap support.
 This was where I really appreciated it as a neck support for car rides, because, let’s be real: the u-shape travel pillow is useless.

 We’re all willing to tolerate slight discomfort in the backcountry.
 At some level, we accept that imperfect sleep is a small price to pay when exploring the great outdoors.
-We especially tend to deny gear-caused discomfort when said gear cost a pretty penny, say $30 for a pillow.
+We especially tend to deny gear-caused discomfort when said gear cost a pretty penny.

 But bring that gear home to the luxury of a Tempurpedic bed and you’ve entered a discomfort zero-tolerance zone.
 I replaced all four of my perfectly luxurious home pillows with one Cocoon Hyperlight.
 Admittedly, it wasn’t half bad.
 There’s a reason it ranks so high in comfort.

 - Weight: 2.4 oz.

 I’d use the Cocoon Hyperlight for camping and short backpacking trips more than I would thru-hiking.
 It’s extra comfortable, but a little heavier than similar products.
 The pillow is comparatively cheaper than other options and still extremely durable.